 Site templates are a big deal.
 They have the potential to open Drupal up to more people than ever by delivering functional and beautiful starter sites.
 But it's up to the Drupal community to create them.
 And, as with anything in the Drupal world, there are a few ways to go about it.

 As a project manager, I remember how overwhelming it was to handle that big Drupal multi-site rollout.
 There were so many tickets to track, and the client’s priorities kept shifting.
+With different teams depending on each other, I often felt like I was just putting out fires instead of steering the project.

 Organizations rush to implement AI but see minimal ROI by treating it as a feature rather than a fundamental shift in how teams work.
 This gap costs companies millions in wasted licenses and missed opportunities.

 Chat bubbles are everywhere, but are they actually working for users?
 Sandstorm® conducted usability studies with actual users to uncover what people really want when interacting with AI-driven tools.
+We tested transactional bots, generative AI, hybrid models, and domain-specific chat experiences to see where they succeed, where they fall short, and how they compare to traditional search.

 Everyone’s talking about RAG (Retrieval-Augmented Generation), but let’s be honest: the standard demo usually goes something like this: split your content into chunks, toss them into a vector database, cross your fingers, and hope the LLM comes back with something vaguely useful.
+That’s fine for a project with straightforward content, but in the case of a hundred thousand Drupal nodes, you need a different RAG setup and strategy.

 With the launch of the Drupal AI Initiative approaching its one-year anniversary, now is the perfect time for a critical look back and an exciting preview of what's next.